 - 1. Lift the mylar, and align the notch on the memory module with the tab on the memory-module slot. - 2.
 Slide the memory module firmly into the slot at an angle. - 3.
-Press the memory module down until it clicks into place.

-i NOTE: If you do not hear the click, remove the memory module and reinstall it.
+Press the memory module down until it clicks into place. - i) NOTE: If you do not hear the click, remove the memory module and reinstall it.

-- 1. Connect the battery.

-- 2. Install the base cover.

-- 3. Follow the procedure in after working inside your computer.
+- 1. Connect the battery (3-cell or 4-cell) based on the configuration. - 2.
+Install the base cover. - 3.
+Follow the procedure in after working inside your computer.